detec/SF5Spring/README.md

 There are 2 authentication modes:

-- form-login for Spring MVC jsp pages;
+- form-login for Spring MVC JSP pages;
 - digest authentication for RESTful Spring MVC API;
 - basic authentication for JAX-WS.